Before you start

 We won't pay for claims caused by:

-Photographic, audio, computer, video and electrical equipment of any kind (including CDs, mini discs, DVDs, TV's, electronic games, MP3 players, iPods, personal digital assistants (PDAs), video and audio tapes, telescopes, binoculars, sunglasses, spectacles, mobile phones, musical instruments, jewellery, watches, furs, leather goods, animal skins and items made of or containing gold, silver, precious metals or precious or semi‐precious stones.
+Valuables: Photographic, audio, computer, video and electrical equipment of any kind (including CDs, mini discs, DVDs, TV's, electronic games, MP3 players, iPods, personal digital assistants (PDAs), video and audio tapes, telescopes, binoculars, sunglasses, spectacles, mobile phones, jewellery, watches and items made of or containing gold, silver, precious metals or precious or semi‐precious stones.